publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s104.md

 >         “(9) Federal-aid highway programs for which obligation authority was made available under the Transportation Equity Act for the 21st Century ([112 Stat.
 107][/us/stat/112/107]) \[[Pub.
 L. 105–178][/us/pl/105/178], see Tables for classification\] or subsequent Acts for multiple years or to remain available until expended, but only to the extent that the obligation authority has not lapsed or been used;

->         “(10) [section 105 of title 23][/us/usc/t23/s105], United States Code (but, for each of fiscal years 2005 through 2012, only in an amount equal to $639,000,000 for each of those fiscal years);
+>         “(10) [section 105 of title 23][/us/usc/t23/s105], United States Code (as in effect for fiscal years 2005 through 2012, but only in an amount equal to $639,000,000 for each of those fiscal years);

 >         “(11) section 1603 of SAFETEA–LU ([23 U.S.C.
 118][/us/usc/t23/s118] note; [119 Stat.
-1248][/us/stat/119/1248]), to the extent that funds obligated in accordance with that section were not subject to a limitation on obligations at the time at which the funds were initially made available for obligation; and
+1248][/us/stat/119/1248]), to the extent that funds obligated in accordance with that section were not subject to a limitation on obligations at the time at which the funds were initially made available for obligation;

->         “(12) [section 119 of title 23][/us/usc/t23/s119], United States Code (but, for each of fiscal years 2013 through 2015, only in an amount equal to $639,000,000 for each of those fiscal years, and for the period beginning on October 1, 2015, and ending on December 4, 2015, only in an amount equal to $639,000,000, less any reductions that would have otherwise been required for that year by section 251A of the Balanced Budget and Emergency Deficit Control Act of 1985 ([2 U.S.C.
-901a][/us/usc/t2/s901a]), then multiplied by 65⁄366 for that period).
+>         “(12) [section 119 of title 23][/us/usc/t23/s119], United States Code (as in effect for fiscal years 2013 through 2015, but only in an amount equal to $639,000,000 for each of those fiscal years); and

+>         “(13) [section 119 of title 23][/us/usc/t23/s119], United States Code (but, for fiscal years 2016 through 2020, only in an amount equal to $639,000,000 for each of those fiscal years).

 >     “(c)  __Distribution of Obligation Authority__  __.—__

->     For each of fiscal years 2013 through 2015 and for the period beginning on October 1, 2015, and ending on December 4, 2015, the Secretary \[of Transportation\]—
+>     For each of fiscal years 2016 through 2020, the Secretary \[of Transportation\]—

 >         “(1)

->          shall not distribute obligation authority provided by subsection (a) for the fiscal year or period for—
+>          shall not distribute obligation authority provided by subsection (a) for the fiscal year for—

->             “(A) amounts provided for administrative expenses and programs; and
+>             “(A) amounts authorized for administrative expenses and programs by [section 104(a) of title 23][/us/usc/t23/s104/a], United States Code; and

 >             “(B) amounts authorized for the Bureau of Transportation Statistics;

 >         “(2)

->          shall not distribute an amount of obligation authority provided by subsection (a) that is equal to the unobligated balance of amounts or, for the period beginning on October 1, 2015, and ending on December 4, 2015, that is equal to 65⁄366 of such unobligated balance—
+>          shall not distribute an amount of obligation authority provided by subsection (a) that is equal to the unobligated balance of amounts—

->             “(A) made available from the Highway Trust Fund (other than the Mass Transit Account) for Federal-aid highway and highway safety construction programs for previous fiscal years the funds for which are allocated by the Secretary (or apportioned by the Secretary under sections 202 or 204 of title 23, United States Code); and
+>             “(A) made available from the Highway Trust Fund (other than the Mass Transit Account) for Federal-aid highway and highway safety construction programs for previous fiscal years the funds for which are allocated by the Secretary (or apportioned by the Secretary under section 202 or 204 of title 23, United States Code); and

 >             “(B) for which obligation authority was provided in a previous fiscal year;